syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-enable-double-click-on-the-formula-cell.md

 documentation: ug
 ---

-# How to enable double-click on the formula cell in WinForms Gridcontrol
+# How to enable double-click on the formula cell in WinForms GridControl

 To enable double-click on the formula cell, set ForceEditWhenActivated property to _False_.
 ActivateCurrentCellBehavior property cannot be achieved in GridFormulaCellRender unless the property is set to _False_.